ri-yad-a/Locationary/README.md

 or

-`java --module-path "javafx-sdk lib folder directory" --add-modules javafx.controls,javafx.fxml -jar locationary.jar data.csv`
+`java --module-path "javafx-sdk lib folder directory" --add-modules javafx.controls,javafx.fxml -jar Locationary.jar data.csv`

 ## How to use the GUI